polestart/grasscrm/README.md

    b.
 Switch current database to grass, then execute the sql script in Grass/sql/InitializeData.sql

  (7)In eclipse, go to Grass project, execute "ant deploy" to deploy project to jboss server, then start jboss server.
- (8)In browser, input URL:localhost:8080/grass/jsp/login.jsp, the default user name is "admin", password is empty, then you can login the Grass CRM system.
+ (8)In browser, input URL:localhost:8080/grass, will open the login page, the default user name is "admin", password is empty, then you can login the Grass CRM system.